gxm11/rb_cwg/README.md

 # rb_cwg
 Ruby crossword generator.

+## Why
+I cannot find a good crossword generator on github, so I do it.

 ## Run
 1. Put your word list in `word_list.txt`
 2. Pass the size of Xmap to `main.rb`, or using the length of word list.